 In each 7(i) Process under the PRDM, BPA will allocate Tier 1 Costs among three Tier 1 Cost Pools for determining Tier 1 Rates, and Tier 2 Costs to one or more Tier 2 Cost Pools corresponding to each Tier 2 Rate Alternative.
 The Tier 1 Cost Pools are the Composite Cost Pool, Slice Cost Pool, and Non-Slice Cost Pool.
 The allocation of costs to Cost Pools is a ratemaking exercise that is performed in a 7(i) Process according to the directives in Section 7 of the Northwest Power Act.

-The Tier 1 Cost Pools will be determined by starting with the Revenue Requirement functionalized to Power and subtracting the portion of that Revenue Requirement recovered from BPA’s other power rates, as directed by BPA’s statutes.
-The remaining Revenue Requirement will be recovered from the PF Public Cost Pool.
+The Tier 1 Cost Pools will be determined by starting with the Power Revenue Requirement and subtracting the portion of the Power Revenue Requirement recovered from BPA’s other power rates, as directed by BPA’s statutes.
+The remaining Power Revenue Requirement will be recovered from the PF Public Cost Pool.

 The portion of the PF Public Cost Pool that is allocated to the Tier 2 Cost Pools, as well as any portion of the PF Public Cost Pool allocated to non-CHWM PF Public Customers, will then be subtracted from the PF Public Cost Pool.
 The remaining portion of the PF Public Cost Pool will be allocated to Tier 1 Cost Pools.
 The Tier 1 Costs are then sub-allocated to the three Tier 1 Cost Pools—the Composite Cost Pool, the Slice Cost Pool, and the Non-Slice Cost Pool.
 (See Figure 2-1.)